Computer Sciences

 The purpose of this research project is to examine the outcomes of a computer program to increase technology skills and access for senior citizens in rural areas to improve their quality of life.
 Information communication technology (ICT) connects people, generates more trade in goods and services across the globe, and increases access to information and knowledge (Odton & Weerachart, 2014).
 With the increase of longevity for senior citizens well past their retiring years, there are many fruitful years for senior citizens to participate in life-learning activities such as the utilization of the computer, Internet, and socialization via social media (Hongthong, Somrongthong, and Ward (2015).
 There is no question that the Internet is a huge boom for the economy and society, but maximizing its potential is only possible if all individuals are online (Newcombe, 2016).
 If all individuals are to be involved in cyberspace, there is a need to include senior citizens who are in their sixties and over.
 Consequently, older people in rural communities increasingly rely on the Internet to access essential health, finance, education, and other social service Hodge, Carson, and Newman (2016).

-Within the perimeters of this research, three research questions were created and will be addressed through this research.
+Within the parameters of this research, three research questions were created and will be addressed through this research.
 The devised questions that will be addressed are: how does the reported quality of life (QoL) change as a result of participation in a program targeted toward improving Internet access and skills?
 How do the reported technology skills and use of rural senior citizens change as a result of participation in a program targeted towards improving Internet access and skills?
-How do rural senior citizens perceive their experiences learning Internet skills as a result of participation in a program targeted towards improving Internet access and skills, and what recommendations do they convey for improving the program.
+How do rural senior citizens perceive their experiences learning Internet skills as a result of participation in a program targeted towards improving Internet access and skills, and what recommendations do they convey for improving the program?
 Without successful programs targeting access and the development of skills in rural communities and an understanding of their outcomes, the potential for technology to serve the needs of this population will remain unrealized (Skerratt et al., 2012; Townsend et al., 2013).

 In America, access to computer usage for active seniors ages sixty and over is limited (Pew Institute, 2013).
-However, according to Niehaves and Plattfaut (2014), Information technology (IT) allows members of the growing elderly population to remain independent longer which means there is less dependence on family members or healthcare facilities.
+However, according to Niehaves and Plattfaut (2014), Information technology (IT) allows members of the growing elderly population to remain independent longer, which means there is less dependence on family members or healthcare facilities.
 Seniors are more likely to seek information from health portals for themselves and to communicate with others via the Internet and social media (U.S. Census Bureau, 2011).
 Seniors can access information concerning finance and other pertinent information if society can provide adequate access to computers and broadband connectivity (Palsdottir, 2016).

 Documentation

 Articles presented in this review were published in the past five years; however, some older articles or sources provided necessary foundational or historical information.
 NorthCentral online library resources utilized include EBSCO HOST, ProQuest, Road Runner Search, Google Scholar, and Sage online journals.
 The initial research provided a plethora of peer-reviewed articles, dissertations, and books.
-However, much of the empirical research was bibliographically referenced or embedded in scholarly researched articles written by writers who had done extensive research in the area of Senior Citizens and Technology Usage in Rural Areas.
+However, much of the empirical research was bibliographically referenced or embedded in scholarly articles written by writers who had done extensive research in the area of Senior Citizens and Technology Usage in Rural Areas.
 The following keywords and phrases aided with researching the various documented sources: quality of life (QoL), technology and senior citizens usage, rural deficits, socialization of seniors, and Internet access for senior citizens.
-Within this review is information from multiple writers that cited information from the conceptual theory of quality of life (QoL).
+Within this review is information from multiple writers who cited information from the conceptual theory of quality of life (QoL).

 Researchers use literature reviews as an organized, topic-motivated understanding of existing literature conducted by practitioners and scholars (Lambert & Lambert, 2013).